-The combination of fears surrounding the Convid19 coronavirus pandemic, President Donald Trump's unilateral and disastrous intervention to ban European citizens from the United States for 30 days, and the structural threat of corporate debt, triggered a stock market crack today March 12, itself following a first sharp decline on March 11 following the explosion in the number of cases of coronavirus in Italy and the quarantine of the country.
-This fall, which exceeds 12% in Paris and 10% in Frankfort and London, heavily affects large listed companies in the European defense industry, with stock prices sometimes halved over a year.
+The conjunction of fears surrounding the Convid19 coronavirus pandemic, the unilateral and disastrous intervention of President Donald Trump to ban the United States from Europeans for 30 days, and the structural threat of corporate debt, has triggered a stock market crack today March 12, itself following a first sharp drop on March 11 following the explosion in the number of coronavirus cases in Italy and the quarantine of the country.
+This fall, which exceeds 12% in Paris and 10% in Frankfort and London, heavily affects the large listed companies in the European defense industry, with stock market prices sometimes halved over one year.

-In France, the company most affected is the engine manufacturer Safran, with a drop of 16,85% on the session, bringing its share price over one year to -28%, but marking a drop over a month of more than 40 %.
-Airbus, with a title unscrewed of 16,7% on the session, sees its course over a year almost divided by two, recording 47,5% of decreases.
-Dassault Aviation, with a drop of 11,4% over the session, saw its price lose 41% over the year, while Thales, with -7,8% over the session and -28,5% over the year, limits the damage.
+In France, the company most affected is the engine manufacturer Safran, with a drop of 16,85% over the period, bringing its share price over one year to -28%, but marking a drop over a month of more than 40%. %.
+Airbus, with a title unscrewed by 16,7% on the session, sees its course over one year almost halved, recording 47,5% of decreases.
+Dassault Aviation, with an 11,4% drop over the session, saw its price drop 41% over the year, while Thales, with -7,8% over the session and -28,5% over the year, limit damage.

 The rest of this article is for subscribers only

 News articles are accessible 24 hours, and Magazine articles are accessible 48 hours.
 Beyond that, they can only be viewed by subscribers to the Meta-Defense service.
 Articles dealing with sensitive subjects are reserved for subscribers as soon as they are published.

 Personal subscription at € 4,95 per month or € 49,5 per year - Professional subscription at € 18,00 per month or € 180 per year - Student subscription at € 2,5 per month or € 25 per year - Excluding promotional code -

 Download theMobile Meta-Defense app for IOS or Android to be informed of new publications by notification.